Kolyakot33/waybar-lyric/README.md

 # To install of /usr/local/bin
 make install

-# To install in go path
-go install

 # To install in specific prefix (if prefix is /usr/ then install on /usr/bin/)
 make install PREFIX=/usr/
 ```